Hongshan Forest Zoo: Animal resources

 As of November 2024, the zoo houses over 3,000 animals of more than 260 species.
-The zoo is home to rare animals from around the world, including Asian elephants, giraffes, zebras, kangaroos, white tigers, jaguars, and orangutans, as well as first-class nationally protected species such as giant pandas, golden monkeys, and gibbons.
-Nanjing Hongshan Forest Zoo is also home to over 100 species of common and rare birds, including the winter-featured mandarin duck, the summer migratory pheasant-tailed jacana, and the rare reed parrotbill.
-Other species include the egret, moorhen, black kite, oriental turtle dove, cuckoo, dollarbird, and grey-capped greenfinch.
+The zoo is home to rare animals from around the world, including Asian elephants, giraffes, zebras, kangaroos, white tigers, jaguars, and orangutans, as well as first-class nationally protected species such as giant pandas, golden snub-nosed monkeys, and gibbons.
+Nanjing Hongshan Forest Zoo is also home to over 100 species of common and rare birds, including Mandarin ducks, pheasant-tailed jacanas and rare reed parrotbills.
+Other species include egrets, moorhens, black kites, oriental turtle doves, cuckoos, dollarbirds, and grey-capped greenfinches.
 Among these, the reed parrotbill holds particular significance for Nanjing, as it is a rare bird species endemic to China that depends heavily on large reed beds for habitat.
 Among these, the reed parrotbill holds particular significance for Nanjing as a rare bird species endemic to China, heavily reliant on large reed beds for habitat, with its first specimen collected in Nanjing as well.